hyperledger-labs/orion-server/docs/getting-started/transactions/curl/dbtx.md

 }
 ```

-## 2) Creation of a Database with Index Definition
+## 2) Create a Database with Index Definition

-The following `cURL` command submits a database administration transaction to create a databased named `db8`
-with index definition such that complex queries on fields in the JSON value can be executed.
+The following `cURL` command submits a database administration transaction to create a database named `db8` with an index definition such that complex queries on fields in the JSON value can be executed.

 ```shell
  curl \